Minnesota Golden Gophers football: Glory years

+Fall from power

+In the seasons immediately following the end of World War II, Bernie Bierman did not adopt the 2 most important innovations in on-field strategy: substituting the 60-minute player for two-platoon of offensive-only and defensive-only players, and the split-T offensive formation.
+Instead, Bierman continued to use two-way players and the single-wing formation.

+Off the field, Bierman had to contend with the most conservative administration in the Big Ten.
+President James Morrill's public and private advocacy for the less-professional rules of the pre-World War II era led Minnesota to become the only Big Ten school to vote against the 3 most consequential conference decisions in the immediate post-war years: the legalization of athletic scholarships in 1949, and the 1946 and 1950 Rose Bowl deals.

+Return to prominence

 After some mediocre seasons throughout the remainder of the 1940s and 1950s, the Gophers rose back to prominence in 1960 with their seventh national championship (because polling ended after the regular season, the Gophers were crowned AP and UPI national champions despite losing the Rose Bowl to Washington).
 That national championship followed a 1–8 record in 1958 and 2–7 record in 1959.
 Minnesota played in bowl games the two following years as well, in 1961 and 1962.
 The Gophers earned their first berth in the Rose Bowl by winning the 1960 Big Ten title.
 The following year, Minnesota returned to Pasadena despite a second-place finish in the conference.
 The Ohio State Buckeyes, the Big Ten champions in 1961, declined an invitation to the Rose Bowl because of tension between academics and athletics at the school.
 Minnesota beat UCLA 21–3 to claim its first and only Rose Bowl victory.
 Minnesota's last Big Ten title was in 1967, tying the Indiana Hoosiers and Purdue Boilermakers atop the standings.